ntuspeechlab/ntuspeechlab.github.io/_posts/2016-04-04-about-the-author.md

 ---
 layout: post
-title: "About the Author"
+title: "About the team"
-author: "Paul Le"
+author: "AISpeechlab"
 categories: facts
-tags: [sample]
+tags: [introduction]
 image: cuba-4.jpg
 ---

 Hi there!
-I'm Paul.
-I’m a physics major turned programmer.
-Ever since I first learned how to program while taking a scientific computing for physics course, I have pursued programming as a passion, and as a career.
-Check out [my personal website](https://www.lenpaul.com/) for more information on my other projects (including more Jekyll themes!), as well as some of my writing.
+We are AISpeechlab team from NTU.
+Check out [our team introduction](https://temasek-labs.ntu.edu.sg/Research/KET/Pages/Speech-Recognition.aspx) for more information on our team introduction or [our PI](https://www.ntu.edu.sg/home/aseschng/speechLab_intro.html) for more information about our projects and people.